Skip to main content

 7. Failure to Meet Specific Service Requirements

 Different types of documents may have their specific rules regarding service.
 For example, the requirements for serving a subpoena for medical records might differ from serving a subpoena for business records or electronically stored information.
-Research about any special considerations based on the type of information as not following the correct procedure can lead to legal challenges.
+Research about any special considerations based on the type of information, as not following the correct procedure can lead to legal challenges.
 Alternatively, engage the services of a process server experienced in the specific type of subpoena you want.

 8. Violating Privacy or Confidentiality Laws

 Be mindful of privacy and confidentiality concerns when serving subpoenas, especially when dealing with sensitive information.
 Mishandling confidential data – especially in cases involving medical, financial, or personal records – can result in penalties and legal objections.
 On-Call Legal Process Servers adhere to strict data protection protocols and industry best practices to safeguard all information and documents.
-Our team is trained to handle sensitive data, ensuring it remains protected throughout the subpoena process.
+Our team is trained to handle sensitive data, and we ensure it remains protected throughout the subpoena process.

 9. Ignoring Challenges or Objections

 Serving the subpoena is just one aspect.
 The recipient has a right to file a motion against improper service to challenge your subpoena.
 Ignoring objections or failing to respond properly can lead to the subpoena being quashed.
-You need to always address any issue that comes up promptly and in accordance with the legal process otherwise, the process of service can be ruled as invalid.
+You need to always address any issue that comes up promptly and in accordance with the legal process; otherwise, the process of service can be ruled as invalid.

 How To Hire a Process Server?

-Identify the documents you want to serve.
+1. Identify the documents you want to serve.

-Consider the location of the recipient as this can affect the choice of server due to local laws and travel requirements.
+2. Consider the location of the recipient as this can affect the choice of server due to local laws and travel requirements.

-How Much Does it Cost To Hire Someone To Serve Papers?
+How Much Does it Cost to Hire Someone to Serve Papers?

 The average cost of hiring a process server in California ranges from $40 to $200.
 However, the exact amount depends on various factors such as the location of the recipient, the nature of the document to be served, the urgency of the delivery, etc.

 For instance, serving someone located outside California will likely cost much more than serving a recipient within the state.
-Moreover, court papers that may require urgent delivery, such as restraining orders, may cost more as the party serving the paper may have to subscribe to extra services such as rush delivery.
+Moreover, court papers that may require urgent delivery, such as restraining orders, may cost more as the party serving the papers may have to subscribe to extra services such as rush delivery.

 It’s advisable to hire a process server in the same location or region where the recipient is located to minimize the effect of distance on the costs.
 Additionally, if you have regular process service needs as an attorney or law firm, you can strike a deal with your process server for a monthly subscription package to make the cost more predictable for easier budgeting.